mahilab/Syntacts/tutorials/unity.md

 The device Session will be opened in the `Awake` call of `SyntactsHub.cs`, and closed in `OnApplicationQuit`. *This means that you should only reference the SyntactsHub from other scripts in between these Event function calls (see Unity [Order of Execution](https://docs.unity3d.com/Manual/ExecutionOrder.html) for more details).*

 If you choose not use the `SyntactsHub`, you can always open and close device Sessions from your own scripts.
-Just be sure to call `Session.Dispose` before Unity quites, otherwise you will create a memory leak.
+Just be sure to call `Session.Dispose` before Unity quits, otherwise you will create a memory leak.

 ## Typical Usage